dhanji/mixture/README.md

 # mixture

-An implementation of Knuth's `MIX` machine language in Haskell.
+An implementation of Knuth's `MIX` machine assembly in Haskell.

 ### References

-  * The Art of Computer Programming by Donald Knuth
+  * [The Art of Computer Programming|https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming] by Donald Knuth